nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 ## Installation

 1. Click Install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Midea Air Appliances (LAN)".
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Midea Air Appliances (LAN)".
+3. If you want to use integration with air conditioner unit(s), please select the checkbox on "Advanced settings" page.

 {% endif %}